andressmateo/game-of-drones/README.md

  ## Install dependencies:

- This project has another project inside called _client_ you can move to that folder and install his dependences manually, or you can run: `npm run install-all` to install all dependeces together.
+ This project has another project inside called _client_ you can move to that folder and install his dependences manually, or you can run: `npm run install-all` to install all dependecies together.

  ## Run